TheFriendlyCoder/python_template/README.rst

 -----------------

 * to generate a package do the following: :code:`python setup.py bdist_wheel`
-* to upload a new version to pypi, do the following: :code:`twine upload ./dist/*.whl`
+* uploading of new versions to pypi is handled automatically via Travis CI
-* update API docs as follows: :code:`sphinx-apidoc --force --separate -o ./docs proj_name`
+* generating up to date API docs is handled automatically to tox
 * to generate HTML docs run the following from the root folder: :code:`python setup.py build_sphinx`
 * make sure to add any new project dependencies to the setup.py as requirements change